Tortured Souls (magazine)

 Tortured Souls was a magazine published by Beast Enterprises Limited in Oxford, UK and then in Birmingham.

 Contents

 Tortured Souls was a British magazine consisting of adventures for roleplaying games.

 Publication history

 The first issue appeared in October–November 1983.
-The last issue was 12 which was published in 1988.
+The 12th issue was its last, which was published in 1988.

 Reception

 Doug Cowie reviewed Tortured Souls for Imagine magazine, and stated that "Tortured Souls represents amazing value.
 The quantity of material for the money makes it a recommended purchase.
 The quality of that material makes it an essential purchase."

 Aaron Allston reviewed Tortured Souls in The Space Gamer No. 73.
 Allston commented that "If you are a fantasy GM, I'd wholeheartedly recommend Tortured Souls to you.
 It's pretty good."